pdf-raku/PDF-Style-raku/README.md

 - support for core fonts only, latin-1 encoding
 - basic image rendering and placement (PNG, GIF and JPEG)
 - support for a modest subset of available css 2.1 properties
-- some ability to import base template pdf pages (viewport background-image)